qaul/qaul.net/docs/qaul/rust/rust-build.md

-# Build qaul.net's Rust Code
+# Build qaul's Rust Code

 This guide will build the following libraries and executables:

-* `libqaul` - the shared library that runs the heart of qaul.net
+* `libqaul` - the shared library that runs the heart of qaul
-* [qaul-cli](https://github.com/qaul/qaul.net/blob/main/rust/clients/cli/README.md) - a CLI testing application for qaul.net
+* [qaul-cli](https://github.com/qaul/qaul.net/blob/main/rust/clients/cli/README.md) - a CLI testing application for qaul

 ## Build